What Does A Cavity Look Like? (20 Pictures)

 Cavities come in all shapes and sizes, but they always have one thing in common: they’re a sign that something is wrong with your oral health.

-If you’re noticing any of the symptoms we’ve discussed in this blog post, it’s time to see a dentist.
-By catching tooth decay early on, you can avoid bigger problems down the road and keep your smile looking great for years to come.
+If you notice any of the symptoms discussed in this blog post, it’s time to see a dentist.
+By catching tooth decay early on, you can avoid bigger problems and keep your smile looking great for years to come.

 It’s important to remember that home remedies should not replace professional dental care, as untreated cavities can lead to pain, infection, and tooth loss.